racker/node/doc/api/tls.markdown

 (TODO: docs on creating a CA, for now interested users should just look at `test/fixtures/keys/Makefile` in the Node source code)

+To create .pfx or .p12, do this:

+    openssl pkcs12 -export -in agent5-cert.pem -inkey agent5-key.pem \
+        -certfile ca-cert.pem -out agent5.pfx

+  - `in`:  certificate
+  - `inkey`: private key
+  - `certfile`: all CA certs concatenated in one file like `cat ca1-cert.pem ca2-cert.pem > ca-cert.pem`

 ## Client-initiated renegotiation attack mitigation

 <!-- type=misc -->